Please note - Civic Offices re-opened to visitors on Monday 12 April.

 Fareham Market reopened on Monday 1st June, and Portchester Market from 3rd June.

-Play areas, multi-use games areas and outdoor gyms in the Fareham Borough have now reopened.
-Skate parks are also open.
+Although play areas are open, multi-use games areas and outdoor gyms in the Fareham Borough are now closed in accordance with Government restrictions.
+Skate parks are also closed.

 Parks, outdoor spaces and the beach remain open but please ensure you continue to observe social distancing of 2 metres, or 1 metre with mitigation, to help reduce the spread of coronavirus.